Local laws and customs

 - Be sensitive to local customs, traditions and practices as your behaviour may be seen as improper, hostile or even illegal.

-Always be sensitive to local customs when you’re abroad.
-It is often best to behave conservatively, at least until you know your way around.
+Always be sensitive to local customs when you are abroad.
+In some locations, it is often best to behave conservatively.
 Avoid public displays of affection and dress modestly, particularly in places of worship.

 Conservative strands of Islam and other religions exist throughout the world.
 When travelling in such areas, you should dress conservatively and take care not to offend local culture or religious beliefs, especially during the holy month of Ramadan or other religious festivals.
 Be conscious of your dress and behaviour if you intend to visit places of worship.